 why and how do they keep coming back

 Let's take a moment to rethink this entire issue.
-Possible confusion here stems from wanting to make the Beast and False Prophet specific individuals or collective-powers, such as particular nations or churches - which assertions, even in themselves, are forms of propaganda, an effort to demonize certain groups to the advantage of others.
+Possible confusion here stems from wanting to make the Beast and False Prophet specific individuals or collective-powers, such as particular nations or churches or specific dictators - which assertions, even in themselves, are usually forms of propaganda, an effort to demonize certain groups to the advantage of mountebanks.

 This is wrong.

 The Beast and False Prophet are universal abstractions, ideas, concepts in the head.
-We must escape the cloaked terminology of two thousand years ago and translate these symbols into modern thought-forms.
+We must escape the literalism of cloaked terminology of two thousand years ago and translate these symbols into modern thought-forms.

 Brute Force and Deception-Propaganda do not represent the exclusive domain of history's most famous villains.
-The dysfunctional ego loves this kind of talk, as it proclaims, "let's get rid of the bad guys so life can be good for us good guys."
-It doesn't work that way -- this is just more propaganda.
+The dysfunctional ego loves this kind of talk, conveniently excusing itself, removing the spotlight from its own diseased underpinnings, as it proclaims, "Let's get rid of the bad guys so life can be good for us good guys."
+But it doesn't work that way -- this is just more propaganda.

 it's always tempting to externalize the problem: we want to 'become saints by rehearsing the sins of others'; we want to 'throw the Beast and False Prophet into the Lake of Fire' and be done with Evil forever - but, it's more complicated than that

-These universal abstractions, the two major forms of oppression in history, are common tools of the Small Ego, as it attempts to accommodate the inner neediness of "I am not enough."
+These universal abstractions, the two major forms of oppression in history, are common tools of the Small Ego, as it attempts to accommodate the inner neediness of "I don't have enough" because "I am not enough."

 The Beast and False Prophet denote the grasping-tactics of the unenlightened Everyman and Everywoman.

-Granted, some are much more hard-core than others, some are more insane than others, and some do, in fact, operate on a world-stage, but all, major and minor role-players, serve in the grip of the Small Ego, and all live on the same continuum of unconsciousness, or lack thereof.
+Admittedly, some of us are much more hard-core than others, some are more insane than others, and some do, in fact, operate on a world-stage, but all, major and minor role-players, serve in the grip of the Small Ego, and all live on the same continuum of unconsciousness, or lack thereof.